dragginzgame/dragginz/README.md

 that we wouldn't need within Motoko.
 This could easily be over 300 tables by the time the game goes live.

 Go automatically includes all the files in one directory, and I *still* had to split it into subdirectories.
 What is the best way to handle this in Motoko?
-Don't really fancy one file with 20,000 lines, or even a massive list of includes.
+Don't really fancy one file with 20,000 lines, or even a massive list of includes.~~~~

-## Reserved Words

-We have an Entity called Class.
-This was fine in Go because it was upper case, but we're using #class as an identifier which is probably a bad idea.
-Any way around this?

-## ID within Entity

-Is there any need to store the ID inside an entity, potentially duplicating data because the ID is the key used in the map.
-However the key could be a hash, so I guess we should.

 ## Class Inheritance